About US

 Sabaha Lee Round

 Sabaha moved to Chicago in 2014, the same year she began a regular Buddhist practice.
-She has attended seminary in a Korean Seon tradition.
-She has been a guiding teacher for children and teens exploring Buddhism, including creating a Dharma leadership program and supporting Precept training.
-In her free time, Sabaha is a doctoral candidate in social services at the University of Chicago, where she studies U.S. homeless youth policy and ethics.
-Sabaha enjoys embroidery and hanging with Alex sometimes.
+She has attended seminary in the Korean Seon tradition and has been a guiding teacher for children and teens exploring Buddhism.
+In her free time, Sabaha is a doctoral candidate in social services at the University of Chicago, where she studies the history of homeless youth policy in the US.
+She also enjoys embroidering, being a mom, and hanging with Alex sometimes.

 Alex Bernstein

-Alex is a life-long Chicagoan, father, and high school teacher, and the Temple Director for Ancient Dragon Zen Gate in Chicago's Lincoln Square.
+Alex is a life-long Chicagoan, father, and high school teacher.
 He began practicing Buddhism in 2012 in the Korean Seon tradition.
-In 2019, he received ordination as a priest from his root teacher, Samu Sunim.
+In 2019, he received ordination as a lay priest from his root teacher, Samu Sunim.
 In 2020, Alex began studying with Taigen Dan Leighton, a Soto Zen teacher and scholar in the lineage of Shunryu Suzuki.
-His teachers have suggested that Alex is too much of a tight-butt meditator, and he’s inclined to agree.
 He enjoys long runs, making music, and his partner, Sabaha, even when she is being profoundly annoying.